Reference Signals

 - symSet:

-A numpy array containing the indexes of the OFDM symbols used by this
+A NumPy array containing the indices of the OFDM symbols used by this

-The notebook Configuring PTRS shows some examples of configuring PTRS.
+The notebook Exploring PDSCH PT-RS Configurations shows some examples of configuring PTRS.

 - print(indent=0, title='PTRS Properties:', getStr=False)